 This week American Express added LifeMiles as a points transfer partner.
 There are several ways to pool points and amass points to generate a large LifeMiles balance.

-The new American Express® Gold Card offers 4 Membership Rewards points per dollar at restaurants worldwide and on up to $25,000 in annual purchases at U.S. supermarkets.
+The new American Express® Gold Card offers 4 Membership Rewards points per dollar at restaurants and on up to $25,000 in calendar year purchases at U.S. supermarkets.
 It earns 3 Membership Rewards points per dollar on flights booked directly with airlines and amextravel.com.
 Meanwhile the Platinum Card® from American Express earns 5 Membership Rewards points per dollar on airline purchases.

 Transferring Citibank Points